Renting an apartment in Italy

 In fact, while some are available only on a monthly basis, the majority of apartments in Italy are rented out by the week, or even for just three nights—and there are plenty that will rent to you for just a single night, especially in low season.

 As for what you can expect to pay, there are no rules.
 Apartments are rented at different nightly, weekly, and monthly rates, which vary by season, number of rooms, and number of guests.
 Say you're renting a one-bedroom for two people for a week in a major city.
-Expect to pay anywhere from $25 to $300 per night in low-season, $100 to $500 per night in high season.
+Expect to pay anywhere from $35–$500 per night—though most fall into the $70–$250 range.

 With you own pad, and a chance to try on the experience of living life as a Italian for a short while, shopping at the local stores and cooking meals in your own kitchen.
 This has the added benefit of helping you save big-time on dining expenses by limiting the number of meals you have to eat out at a restaurant.
 You avoid paying through the nose for a hotel breakfast, can dine at home some nights, and keep a stock of cheese, salamis, fruits, and veggies in the fridge for replenishing your daily picnic lunch supplies.